Explore · Identify · Collect

 Identification, where to hunt in general terms, tumbling and lapidary, field gear, the geology underneath all of it, fossils, and gemstones.
-We run the tests, cite the manuals, and tell you when the honest answer is "get it to a lab."
+We run the tests, cite the sources, and tell you when the honest answer is "get it to a lab."

-Rock & Mineral ID
+ROCK & MINERAL ID

 Every rockhound starts here, holding an unlabeled rock and wanting a name for it.
 Streak plates, a hardness kit, and a loupe get you further than a photo ever will.
 We run the tests in the order that actually narrows things down, and we tell you when the honest answer is to get it in front of a geologist.